mortalisk/gjCraft/gjcraft.rst

 .. note::

+  Well-crafted:
-  Suited to the envisioned future of the thing
+    Suited to the intended and probable future of the thing

   - Working:

-    - an interresting presentation is the goal, which usually all acomplish
+    - an interresting demo is the goal, which usually all acomplish
+    - even if it doesnt run, it can be presented
+    -

   - Well-crafted:

     - some: code is ugly (for some def)
     - others: code is as nice as required (for some def)
+    - tech debt: but you never repay it

   What is the definition of Well-Crafted?